5th Floor, Rajapushpa Summit

 Report scope can be customized per your requirements.
 Click here.

 Currently, the lethal segment dominates the market in terms of revenue share.
 However, the non-lethal segment is anticipated to register the highest CAGR during the forecast period.
-The non-lethal applications for medium caliber ammunition range from personal defense by private owners to riot-control by law enforcement agencies (police and other civil law units).
-The increasing preference for non-lethal weapons by riot control forces and law enforcement agencies, to reduce the collateral damage, will be a major driving factor for this segment to grow at a higher CAGR compared to the lethal segment.
+The increasing preference for non-lethal weapons by riot control forces and law enforcement agencies to reduce the collateral damage is expected to be a major driving factor for this segment to grow at a higher CAGR compared to the lethal segment.

 To understand key trends, Download Sample Report